Andy1Blue/raspberry-pi-zero-first-start/README.md

 }
 ```

-if you need more netowrks just add next
+if you need more networks just add next

 ```ssh
 network={